 TAKE NOTICE: To employers and representatives of persons working in industries and occupations in the State of California: The Department of Industrial Relations amends and republishes the minimum wage and meals and lodging credits in the Industrial Welfare Commission's Orders as a result of legislation enacted (SB 3, Ch.
 4, Stats of 2016, amending section 1182.12 of the California Labor Code), and pursuant to section 1182.13 of the California Labor Code.
 The amendments and republishing make no other changes to the IWC's Orders.

 1. APPLICABILITY OF ORDER

-This order shall apply to all persons employed in the manufacturing industry whether paid on a time, piece rate, commission, or other basis, except that:
+This order shall apply to all persons employed in the laundry, linen supply, dry cleaning and dyeing industry whether paid on a time, piece rate, commission, or other basis, except that: